opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 Introduced 2.4
 {: .label .label-purple }

 You can create custom filters using Query DSL search options to refine your k-NN searches.
 You define the filter criteria within the `knn_vector` field's `filter` subsection in your query.
 You can use any of the OpenSearch Query DSL query types as a filter.
-This includes, but is not limited to the common query types: `term`, `range`, `regexp`, `wildcard`, as well as custom query types.
+This includes the common query types: `term`, `range`, `regexp`, `wildcard`, as well as custom query types.
 To include or exclude results, use Boolean query clauses.
 You also specify a query point with the `knn_vector` type and search for nearest neighbors that match your filter criteria.
-To run k-NN queries with a filter, the Lucene search engine and HSNW method are required.
+To run k-NN queries with a filter, the Lucene search engine and Hierarchical Navigable Small World (HNSW) method are required.

 To learn more about how to use Query DSL Boolean query clauses, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool).
 To get more details about the `knn_vector` data type definition, see [k-NN Index]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/knn-index/).
 {: .note }

 ## How does a k-NN filter work?

 The OpenSearch k-NN plugin version 2.2 provided support for the Lucene engine to process k-NN searches.
-The Lucene engine provides a search that is based on the Hierarchical Navigable Small World (HSNW) algorithm to represent a multi-layered graph.
-The OpenSearch k-NN plugin version 2.4 is able to incorporate filters for searches based on Lucene 9.4.
+The Lucene engine provides a search that is based on the HNSW algorithm to represent a multi-layered graph.
+The OpenSearch k-NN plugin version 2.4 can incorporate filters for searches based on Lucene 9.4.

-After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact kNN search or modified post-filtering for approximate search.
+After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact k-NN search or modified post-filtering for an approximate search.
 The approximate search with filtering guarantees the top number of closest vectors in the results.

 Lucene also provides the capability to operate its `KnnVectorQuery` over a subset of documents.
-To learn more about Lucene’s new capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).
+To learn more about this capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).

-To learn more about all available k-NN search approaches, including approximate k-NN, exact k-NN with script score and pre-filtering with painless extensions, see [k-NN]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/index/).
+To learn more about all available k-NN search approaches, including approximate k-NN, exact k-NN with script score, and pre-filtering with painless extensions, see [k-NN]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/index/).

 ### Filtered search performance

-Filtering that is tightly integrated with the Lucene HNSW algorithm implementation allows you to to apply k-NN searches more efficiently, both in terms of relevancy of search results and performance.
-Consider, for example, an exact search using post-filtering on a large data set that returns results slowly and does not guarantee the required number of results specified by `k`.
+Filtering that is tightly integrated with the Lucene HNSW algorithm implementation allows you to apply k-NN searches more efficiently, both in terms of relevancy of search results and performance.
+Consider, for example, an exact search using post-filtering on a large dataset that returns results slowly and does not guarantee the required number of results specified by `k`.
 With this new capability, you can create an approximate k-NN search, apply filters, and get the number of results that you need.
-To learn more about approximate searches, see [Approximate k-nn search]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/approximate-knn/).
+To learn more about approximate searches, see [Approximate k-NN search]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/approximate-knn/).

-The HSNW algorithm decides which type of filtering to apply to a search based on the volume of documents, and number of `k` points in the index that you search with a filter.
+The HNSW algorithm decides which type of filtering to apply to a search based on the volume of documents and number of `k` points in the index that you search with a filter.

 ![How the algorithm evaluates a doc set]({{site.url}}{{site.baseurl}}/images/hsnw-algorithm.png)

 | Variable | Description |
 -- | -- | -- |
 N | Number of documents in the index.
-P | Number of documents in the search set after the filter is applied using the formula: P <= N. q | The search vector. k | The maximum number of vectors to return in the response.
+P | Number of documents in the search set after the filter is applied using the formula P <= N. q | The search vector. k | The maximum number of vectors to return in the response.